- 1862-2003 (Creation)

 Conditions governing access

-Open with the exception of some student records which are restricted in compliance with the Data Protection Act 1998.
+Open with the exception of some student records which are restricted in compliance with UK General Data Protection Regulation and Data Protection Act 1998.

 Conditions governing reproduction